Nandini-Shukla21/SALSA-2.0/README.md

 ---

-## 9. Final NACT-F architecture
+## 9. Final architecture — Modified NACT

-**NACT-F** is V2 with the additional numerical, zero-aware and sparse-attention features removed, retaining only the coordinate-level representation:
+**Modified NACT** is V2 with the additional numerical, zero-aware and sparse-attention features removed, retaining only the coordinate-level representation:

 **Retained** — one coordinate token per `aᵢ`; the base-81 digit embeddings it is